SaudAljaloud/RdfLiteralStats/README.md

     sh run2.sh <rdf path>

-The result will be printed to screen and to a directory named result with two files (termsMap.txt and stats.txt).
+The result will be printed to screen and to three files (termsMap.txt, Histogram.txt stats.txt).
 stats.txt contains the same form as the sample below.
+Histogram.txt contains the distribution of the word usage across the literal values within the RDF.
 termsMap.txt contains the words (while space tokened) included in the literal values.

 **Licensing:**